jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 09-06-2025` Apply points remaining fix for multiple red pots in the same shot for player 2

++ `TODO:` BUG: Red Ball tallies for players 1 and 2 should be incremented independently of each other like the colour balls.

 + `TODO:` Restore playing through the final colour sequence for player 2.

 + `TODO:` Ensure that at no point do the number of red balls potted by both players exceeds 15.